Floriano Vaz: 1987 case study

-A source later revealed that no panchanama was done, instead the deputy collector and station police inspector were called by the inspector to witness Vaz's injuries.
+A source later revealed that no panchanama was done.
+Instead, the deputy collector and station police inspector were called by the inspector to witness Vaz's injuries.
 The inspection began before and after the post mortem.
-Messias discovered that Vaz's body bore 15 marks caused by a dull weapon, probably a police lathi.
-The longest mark was 23.5×3 cms which was underneath the right antebrachium which explains the defensive posture of Vaz while shielding himself, there were also red swellings on both forearms which were 3–21cms long, showing signs that Vaz was brutally beaten.
+Messias reported that Vaz's body bore 15 marks caused by a dull weapon, probably a police lathi.
+The longest mark was 23.5×3 cms which was underneath the right antebrachium, which explained the defensive posture of Vaz while shielding himself.
+There were also red swellings on both forearms, which were 3–21cms long, showing signs that Vaz was brutally beaten.

-The police refused to disclose the post mortem reports, Vaz's family vowed that prior to the latter's death, Naique had promised to return with the police and teach Vaz a lesson.
-Naique had drove to the station and returned with a 22 police personnel which was later confirmed by a police.
-It is also believed that an ASI along with two policemen had arrived at the road blockade in Naique's car.
+The police refused to disclose the post mortem reports.
+Vaz's family vowed that prior to the latter's death, Naique had promised to return with the police and teach Vaz a lesson.
+Naique had driven to the station and returned with 22 police personnel.
+This was later confirmed by police.
+It is also believed that an ASI, along with two policemen, had arrived at the road blockade in Naique's car.

-The Vaz family had adamantly stated that the police arrived on the scene and questioned about Vaz at the first two houses owned by the clan.
+The Vaz family had stated that the police arrived on the scene and questioned about Vaz at the first two houses owned by the clan.
 Upon discovering him in the third house, they dragged him out from the outhouse and assaulted him.
 His younger sister had pleaded with the ASI to arrest him instead but she was dragged away from Vaz.
 He was then shot at point blank range while defending himself, possibly with a melee (a protective helmet) which had fallen on the ground.

-The accompanying ASI then faked an injury but refused x-ray when he was admitted at a local government hospital.
+The accompanying ASI then faked an injury, but refused X-ray when he was admitted at a local government hospital.
 He later yielded once the medical officer insisted.
 The prevailing night of Vaz's death, a fishing net factory owned by the Naique family was set on fire.
 The next day, Bhagvanta Naique offered MLAs, Uday Bhembre and Luizinho Faleiro a sum of amount ₹20 thousand as compensation to the Vaz family.
-The same evening another fishing net factory the family owned was destroyed which forced the Naique's to stay at home.
+The same evening, another fishing net factory the family owned was destroyed, which forced the Naiques to stay at home.